 The first version of IEEE 802.11 delivered 2 Mbps in the 2.4 GHz ISM band.
 802.11b increased speed to 11 Mbps, 802.11g increased speed to 54 Mbps.
 802.11a delivers 54 Mbps in the 5 GHz band.
 802.11 radios operate in two modes ad hoc peer-to-peer and managed.
 Managed mode requires an Access Point to bridge the wireless network to wired Ethernet LAN.
 Depending on size and type of construction a site may require multiple Access Points.
 The WiFi Alliance insures interoperability between different vendors.
+Development work is under way to increase speed to 100 Mbps.

-Due to the nature of radio WiFi speed is not directly comparable to wired Ethernet.
-Due to its half duplex nature and collision avoidance/detection issues a given WiFi speed translate to about half that of wired Ethernet.
+The nature of radio means WiFi speed is not directly comparable to wired Ethernet.
+WiFi is half duplex and collision avoidance/detection issues means a given WiFi speed is equivalent to about half that of wired Ethernet.
 For example 802.11a at 54Mbps delivers about the same thru put as a 27 Mbps wired Ethernet LAN.
-Work is underway to double WiFi speed yet again.